crcx/parable/Parable.md

 A special case exists if the quotation is empty (a **[ ]** pair).
 In this case a return instruction is compiled into the otherwise empty quote and then the pointer is compiled.

+# Appendix: Error Messages

+Parable provides several standard error messages for various cases.
+These are currently:

+## E01: Stack Underflow

+This will also report the slice and offset where the error occurred.

+## E02: Type Mismatch

+This will also report the slice and offset where the error occurred.

+## E03: Compile Error

+This can be thrown in the following conditions:

+* A non-numeric pointer does not correspond to a name in the dictionary
+* When using #, the token is not a valid base 10 number
+* When compiling a function call, the token does not correspond to a name in the dictionary

 # Appendix: A List of Words